greg-raven/Impeachment-Chronicles/_posts/2019-06-11-impeachment-not-off-the-table.md

 Washington, — House Speaker Nancy Pelosi did not write off the possibility of moving on impeachment against President Donald Trump as she explained her continued opposition to formally opening the process.

-“It’s not off the table,” Pelosi said Tuesday, adding, “I don’t think you should impeach for political reasons, and I don’t think you should not impeach for political reasons.”
+"It's not off the table," Pelosi said Tuesday, adding, "I don't think you should impeach for political reasons, and I don't think you should not impeach for political reasons."

-Pelosi made her comments in an interview with CNN’s Manu Raju at the Peter G. Peterson Foundation’s Fiscal Summit.
+Pelosi made her comments in an interview with CNN's Manu Raju at the Peter G. Peterson Foundation's Fiscal Summit.

 […]